kaiyuanshe/open-hackathon/deploy/README.md

 OpenHackathon is separated into two pieces: open-hackathon server, which provides the openhackathon proxy and related libraries, and open-hackathon client, which provides the website client to users

 src folders introduction:
-`deploy`: all components for deployment
+**deploy**: all components for deployment
-`open-hackathon-client`: frontend web project src
+**open-hackathon-client**: frontend web project src
-`open-hackathon-server`: backend api server project src
+**open-hackathon-server**: backend api server project src
-`openhackathon-guacamole-auth-provider`: guacamole auth provider java project src
+**openhackathon-guacamole-auth-provider**: guacamole auth provider java project src
-`tools/docker-enter`: tool to quickly connect to a running docker container through container id
+**tools/docker-enter**: tool to quickly connect to a running docker container through container id
+src framework intriduction：

- Use Flask to build the whole project.[Flask Introduction](http://flask.pocoo.org/docs/0.10/)
+Use `Flask` to build the whole project.[Flask Introduction](http://flask.pocoo.org/docs/0.10/)